weebi/qbittorrent-rp/README.md

 ![Rich Presence preview](/preview.png)

-Note that you need QBittorrent already launched before starting the rich presence.
+Note that you need qBittorrent already launched before starting the rich presence.

 ## How to use